osrf/gazebo_design/undo/undo.md

 * Plugins which make use of time might be affected by the jump back in time and the jump in positions of models which they didn't expect to move.

     For example, a plugin is using a custom PID control to move a robot arm to grasp an object.
 The user moves the object and hits undo to move it back.
-The robot moves back and so does the time.
+The robot also moves back and so does the time.
 The plugin will likely go crazy.

-Hopefully, users which want to use undo often while their plugins are running will be willing to solve these problems from within the plugin.
+    Hopefully, users which want to use undo often while their plugins are running will be willing to solve these problems from within the plugin, keeping track of jumps in time.

 ## Architecture